Cantera/cantera-website/pages/compiling/dependencies.rst

 * GNU compilers (C/C++/Fortran)

-  * Known to work with version 7.4 and 9.3.
-Expected to work with version >= 4.6.
+  * Known to work with versions 9.4 and 11.4.
+Expected to work with version >= 9.0.

 * Clang/LLVM (C/C++)

-  * Known to work with versions 3.5 and 3.8.
+  * Known to work with versions 10 and 12.
 Expected to work with version
-    >= 3.1.
+    >= 5.0
-  * Works with the version included with Xcode 8.2.1 and 9.4.1.
+  * Works with the versions included in Xcode 13.0 and 14.3.1.

 * Intel compilers (C/C++/Fortran)